Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Logical Preliminaries

 where $p$ ranges over $\Prop$.

-{\BI} admits various forcing semantics~\cite{Pym02a}, called \emph{resource semantics}, that are more elaborated than Kripke models for intuitionistic logic or for the modal logics $\logick$, $\logicsiv$, or $\logicsv$.
+{\BI} admits various forcing semantics~\cite{Pym02a}, called \emph{resource semantics}, which use more elaborate models than those used for intuitionistic logic or modal logics.
 The most intuitive and widespread resource semantics for~{\BI} is the monoid based Kripke semantics that arises from the definition of a (multiplicative) resource composition $\mulS$ on worlds, viewed as resources.
 The monoid based Kripke semantics can be generalized to a relational semantics~\cite{Gal05a} replacing both the accessibility $\leqS$ and the monoidal composition $\mulS$ with a ternary relation~$R$ on worlds à la Routley-Meyer (thus reading $\LEQS{\MULS{\wldm}{\wldm'}}{\wldn}$ as a particular case of $R\wldm\wldm'\wldn$).

 The standard monoid based Kripke semantics~\cite{Gal05a} requires only one resource composition reflecting the properties of the multiplicative connectives.
 The specifics of the additive connectives are implicitly reflected in their forcing clauses using the properties of the accessibility relation.
 However, in this paper, we follow~\cite{Gal19a} and use a monoid based Kripke semantics in which we add a second (additive) resource composition~$\addS$ that explicitly reflects the syntactic behaviour of $\BIaand$ into the semantics.